BES-QSIG/docs/introduction_to_markdown.md

 ## Metadata
 At the very top of every document metadata is provided to tell the website how the page should be set-up, it's called _front-matter_.
-Don't worry about how it works, all that is required is to provide layout, title and link parameters.
+Don't worry about how it works, all that is required is to provide layout, status, author, title and link parameters.
 So for this document the parameters are:

     ---
     layout: doc
+    status: complete
+    author: [Dom Bennett]
     title: Introduction to Markdown
     permalink: /docs/introduction_to_markdown/
     ---